 Not sure what you need or where to start?
 Get in touch, and if she’s not the right person for your project, she’s happy to help you connect with someone who is.

 Roey works with foundations and organizations that are making the world more just and fair.
 Her clients include:

 Roey is proud to have worked in social justice movements her whole adult life, at both the state and national level.
-Her work for LGBTQ equality, reproductive rights, and criminal justice reform—with all the changes we have created and those we can now imagine—has given her a unique perspective on how people can create and work together for a more just and fair world.
+Her work for LGBTQ equality, reproductive rights, and criminal justice transformation has given her a unique perspective on how people can create and work together for a more just and fair world.
 She believes that real social change requires an inclusive, intersectional approach, and brings that to all the work she does.

 Roey’s ﬁrst big legislative win was passing a nondiscrimination law in rural Tompkins County, New York in 1991, and she has never forgotten what it feels like to organize and succeed.
 Roey has many years of leadership experience, including as executive director of Basic Rights Oregon and Planned Parenthood Advocates of Oregon, building both organizations into powerful political forces.
-She then broadened her geographic scope, ﬁrst at Freedom to Marry and then for seven years at Equality Federation, supporting grassroots organizations and ultimately coordinating a collaborative funding initiative for national funders.
+She then broadened her geographic scope, ﬁrst at Freedom to Marry and then at Equality Federation, supporting grassroots organizations and ultimately coordinating a collaborative funding initiative for national funders.
 She is known for her success at building (and rebuilding) organizations, as well as for her experience with legislative advocacy and ballot initiative campaigns.